7 Tips to Become A Responsible Traveler

-- Pack sustainably – It is so much easier to make good decisions when you are prepared.
-Packing the right items before your trip can help you reduce and even eliminate waste when you travel.
-Our LVR resorts assist you in reducing your plastic waste by providing our hotel guests with a free, reusable water bottle upon check-in, offering recycling bins throughout the property, and eliminating disposable toiletry items, as well as implementing sustainable key cards in our resorts throughout 2021.
+- Pack sustainably – Packing the right items before your trip can help you reduce and eliminate waste.
+Our LVR resorts assist you in reducing your plastic waste by providing our hotel guests with a free, reusable water bottle upon check-in, offering recycling bins throughout the property, and eliminating disposable toiletry items.

-- Look after the environment – Consider taking alternative and more eco-friendly forms of transportation whenever possible.
-You don’t need to have the latest electric vehicle in order to do so.
-Simply utilizing the cruise-control feature on your car and minimizing idling can allow your gas to last longer while taking you further.
-You can also opt to take a road-trip rather than flying.
-Less wasted fuel equates to less harmful emissions into the atmosphere.
+- Consider taking eco-friendly forms of transportation – You don’t need to have the latest electric vehicle to do so.
+Simply utilizing the cruise-control feature on your car and reducing idling can allow your gas to last longer, taking you further.
+You can also opt to take a road trip rather than flying.
+Less wasted fuel means less harmful emissions into the atmosphere.
 If you want to know more about how you can take a sustainable road trip, click here – it’s the perfect way to enjoy a staycation.

-- Offset your carbon footprint – As previously mentioned, the tourism industry can have a pretty high carbon footprint.
-One thing you can do to remain a responsible traveler is to consider offsetting yours.
+- Offset your carbon footprint – One thing you can do to remain responsible is to consider offsetting your travel footprint.
 You can determine your carbon emissions and donate an equivalent amount of money to an organization that is bettering the environment.
-As the first, multi-property Hospitality Company to become a Certified B-Corporation, LVR is dedicated to becoming a part of the change that we want to see in the world.
-We take precautions to offset the carbon footprint from our hotel guests, as well as donating 1% of our annual hotel revenue to 1% For the Planet.
+As the first, multi-property Hospitality Company to become a Certified B-Corporation, we work to offset our carbon footprint, by donating 1% of our annual hotel revenue to environmental organizations and charities.